Identification of Semiparametric Panel Multinomial Choice Models with Infinite-Dimensional Fixed Effects: Estimation and Computation

-Note that the above is simply a sketch of our algorithm.\footnote{Our algorithm relies heavily on the compactness and convexity of the angle space $\T$.
+Note that the above is simply a sketch of our algorithm: see Appendix \ref{sec:app_GridSearch} and the documentation on GitHub for more implementation details.\footnote{Our algorithm relies heavily on the compactness and convexity of the angle space $\T$.
 Compactness allows us to start with a global grid over the whole parameter space for initial evaluations of the sample criterion function.
 At each step of recursion, the convexity of $\T$ enables us to conveniently refine the grid by separately cutting each coordinate of $\ol{\ul{\T}}^{\left(m\right)}$ into smaller pieces through simple division.} To be conservative, we add in buffers at each step of refinement, keep track of both outer and inner boundaries of the lower-quantile set $\ul{\T}^{\left(m\right)}$, and make sure that the minimizers of the criterion functions at all computed points are indeed enclosed by the set returned in the end.
-We find the current algorithm to be conservative and perform reasonably well in our simulation study and empirical illustration.
+We find the current algorithm to be conservative and to perform well in our simulations.

+This multi-stage approach is designed to balance computational feasibility with a robust search.
+The initial coarse search efficiently discards large, suboptimal regions of the parameter space, while the subsequent refinement and boundary identification stages provide a high-precision estimate in the most promising area.
+However, the algorithm's performance is inherently tied to the selection of tuning parameters, particularly the initial grid size \texttt{M\_Step} and the quantile used for pruning, which must be chosen carefully to ensure the global minimum is not discarded prematurely.
+Furthermore, it can get computationally intensive when the dimension of $\beta$ is high.
+We find that running 1,000 simulations for $D=3$ usually takes a few hours on modern computers, while for $D=4$ it may take up to a day.